jinscodes/Blog_nextJS/data/posts/compile-transpile.md

 > - C++ ➡️ C
 > - coffescript ➡️ JavaScript

+#### 💡 Q?
+Then, is it okay to misintrepret a transpile as a compile?
+Transfiler is also described as a source to source computer.
+It is also described as a type of compiler.

+So the term compile falls into a larger category and there's a concept of transpile in it.

 ## Transpile vs Compile
 Trans files and compilation are sometimes used in the same concept, but there are some differences.